Computer-Aided-Validation-Laboratory/pyvale/docs/source/dev_guide.rst

 For Zig we support a custom build process through our ``setup.py`` that pulls in the Zig compiler on pypi to build and dynamically link Zig libraries through the C ABI and Cython.
 Unfortunately, this requires a lot more boiler plate code (i.e. a C header and a .pxd cython header restating the same thing) than using Pybind with C/C++.

-GPU programming must be vendor agnostic.
+GPU programming should be vendor agnostic.
 The following can be used for GPU programming:

 - `HIP <https://github.com/ROCm/hip>`_